 Moving to a different country is a big step.
 Adjusting to a completely new environment can be an enormous struggle.
 When I moved to the United States, I realized that my own adjustment followed the five stages of grief: denial, anger, bargaining, depression, and acceptance.

 As we all know, grief is a feeling of deep sorrow that is caused by loss.
 When I moved to the United States, my family had just lost my childhood home in the Philippines.
-I was expected to move forward and accept change.
+But everyone expected me to move forward and accept change.

 But to reach acceptance, I had to go through the first four stages of grief.